rvss-australia/RVSS_Need4Speed/instructions/ControlRobot.md

 **Change default connection**

-In some cases the robot connection migth be laggy and unstable while using the `RVSS_starlink` connection. you can modify the default behaviour of your robot by running the following:
+In some cases the robot connection migth be laggy and unstable while using the `RVSS_Starlink` connection. you can modify the default behaviour of your robot by running the following:

 - `pixi run set_hotspot xxx.xxx.xx.x` to always set up the hotspot connection.
-- `pixi run set_wifi` to recover the default connection.
+- `pixi run set_wifi` to recover the default `RVSS_Starlink` connection.